Vieira 'no comment' on Afcon players

 "But we caused a team that is high in the table problems.
 If we play like that we will win more than we lose, but we have to stop the kind of mistakes we are making."

-At full time, Vieira was shown a yellow card for confronting referee Darren England.
+At full time Vieira was shown a yellow card for confronting referee Darren England.

 "It was overall the performance of the referee," added Vieira.
 "I don't want to comment on the details but I was disappointed by the way the football club has been treated today on the field."